akrutsinger/akrutsinger.github.io/_posts/2024-01-28-disassembling-wall-connector-firmware.md

 ---
 layout: post
 comments: false
-title: "Disassembling Tesla Wall Charger Firmware"
+title: "Disassembling Tesla Wall Connector Firmware"
 date:   2024-01-28 07:32:00
 ---

 ## Recap
-In a [previous](https://akrutsinger.github.io/2023/10/08/tesla-wall-charger-firmware-file-structure.html) post, we examined the Tesla Wall Charger firmware file used to update the wall charger.
+In a [previous](https://akrutsinger.github.io/2023/10/08/tesla-wall-connector-firmware-file-structure.html) post, we examined the Tesla wall connector firmware file used to update the wall connector.
 Tesla's binary file is a container file with a file magic of `SBFH` and holds metadata about another firmware container inside the file.
 The second inner firmware container is for the 88MW30x WiFi chips.
 This chip-specific firmware contains metadata in a header for where different code segments are located in the file and where those code segments are loaded into the hardware's memory.

 In this post, we'll continue building an understanding of the firmware in preparation for disassembly and higher-order reverse engineering.
 We'll see how the code is aligned in memory and begin to set a foundation for recognizing the structure of the disassembled code.